pmem/pmemkv/CONTRIBUTING.md

 * Create `src/engines/mytree.cc` implementation file
 * For new engines, use `blackhole.cc` as a template
 * Use `pmem::kv` namespace defined by the header
+* implement engine interface with its factory
+* register engine factory (e.g. look at the blackhole)

 ### Providing Unit Test